divitcr7/Technocolabs-Internship-/PREDICTING MARKET VOLATILITY USING MACRO HEADLINES/README .md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm an Aspiring Data Scientist...

 ## 🔗 Links